-Retention and disposal authoritiesInstruments that identify those records created and received by NSW public offices which are required as State archives and provide approval for the destruction of other records after minimum retention periods have been met.
-Retention and disposal authorities are issued by State Records NSW, and approved by the Board of the State Records NSW Authority.
-State archive State archive means a State record that MHNSW has control of under this Act.
-(State Records Act 1998 , s.3(1)).
-State record State record means a record made or received by a person, whether before or after the commencement of this section- (a) in the course of exercising official functions in a public office, or (b) for a purpose of a public office, or (c) for the use of a public office.
-(State Records Act 1998 , s.3(1)).
-Social impact An organisation's impact on the population, community, or society
+Retention and disposal authorities

+Instruments that identify those records created and received by NSW public offices which are required as State archives and provide approval for the destruction of other records after minimum retention periods have been met.

+Retention and disposal authorities are issued by State Records NSW, after approval by the State Records Authority NSW Board.

+State archive

+State archive means a State record that MHNSW has control of under this Act.
+(State Records Act 1998, s.3(1)).

+State record

+State record means a record made or received by a person, whether before or after the commencement of this section-

+- (a) in the course of exercising official functions in a public office, or - (b) for a purpose of a public office, or

+(c) for the use of a public office.
+(State Records Act 1998, s.3(1)).

+Social impact

+An organisation's impact on the population, community, or society